 What we discovered with our JIT production system, which deals with each bike individually (not in batches), was that the bikes don’t sit around in the air long enough to flash rust.
 Now each Bike Friday get fully sandblasted and immediately coated.
-Blasting provides a cleaner surface with a rough texture that holds the powder coating better and doesn’t put the operator at risk and we don’t need the thousands of gallons of tainted water that would enter our waterways if we used chemical etching.
+Blasting provides a cleaner surface with a rough texture that holds the powder coating better and doesn’t put the operator at risk, and we don’t need the thousands of gallons of tainted water that would enter our waterways if we used chemical etching.
 A Win Win Win all around.

 Bike Friday’s Pre-loved Bike Program.
 How about a system that kept bikes running long after most other bikes had been relegated to permanent storage or the dump.
 That’s the beauty of the Bike Friday Certified Pre-loved bike program.
 It is modeled after the European concept that companies should be responsible for the products they put out to the public throughout the products full life cycle.

 Our pre-loved program does that and more.
 From what we can tell, Bike Fridays have the highest resale value of any bike on earth.
 Our customers like quality and innovative bikes and Bike Friday is happy to deliver them.
 But what happens to the old bike when a customer decides to upgrade?
 Does it sit slowly rotting away in the garage like many bikes?
 Is it sold at fire-sale prices?
 No, Bike Friday gives an equally beneficial portion of their original purchase price back to the customer when they trade up.
 Instead of disposing of the bikes, we refurbish them, give a near to new warranty and offer them at a reasonable price to someone who may not be able to afford the latest models.

 When a bike comes back that is just too worn, we part out the good stuff and recycle the bad stuff.
 About the only thing that still goes to the dump are the tires and old saddles.